henriqueferreira-ofc/teatrinho/replit.md

   4. **Comportamento & Emoções** - Support for handling daily challenges
 - **Visual Integration**: Used provided category images with hover effects and gradient overlays
 - **Navigation**: Integrated with wouter routing for seamless category exploration
+- **Firebase Storage Integration**: Implemented automatic loading of category and activity images from Firebase Storage with fallback to local assets

 # System Architecture